 Player 1 guesses whether $C_2$ is zero or not and Player 2 has the possibility to check if the guess of Player 1 is correct by entering the corresponding widget.
 In the widget depicted in Fig. \ref{fig_undec_ek_wze}, in order to verify if $C_2$ is indeed zero, $C_1$ is repeatedly decremented (using a construction similar to Decrement module in Fig.~\ref{fig:equalone}) until $C_1$ becomes 0.
 At that point, if $x_1$ is not 1 then clearly $C_2$ was nonzero, and Player 1 has made an error in guessing.
 In this case, the total cost incurred will be greater than $1$.
-However, if indeed $C_2$ was zero, then the total cost incurred is 1 for the following reasons: \begin{itemize} \item If some time has elapsed at location Check, and still $x_1$ is less than 1, Player~1 can go to Abort from location $B$. \todo{B: I do not understand this sentence.
-Indeed, I am puzzled by the two Abort locations in Fig 3.
-I suppose we should distinguish them first...?} However, if time has elapsed at Check and $x_1>1$, the only option is to go to Abort from Check; then Abort goes to $T_2$.
+However, if indeed $C_2$ was zero, then the total cost incurred is 1 for the following reasons: \begin{itemize} \item If some time has elapsed at location Check, and still $x_1$ is less than 1, Player~1 can go to Abort from location $B$.
+However, if time has elapsed at Check and $x_1>1$, the only option is to go to Abort from Check; then Abort goes to $T_2$.
 If Player~1 cannot control $x_1$ not exceeding 1, then in that case, Player~2 will spend 0 units of time in Check, and then Player~1 will pay a cost $>1$ on reaching $T_2$. \end{itemize} In a similar manner, if Player~1 guesses that $C_2 \neq 0$, then Player~2 verifies it by entering the widget in Fig.~\ref{fig_undec_ek_wzne}.
 In this case, $C_1$ is first decremented (the decrement module may be called several times) until it reaches 0, and then $C_2$ is decremented until it also reaches 0 (the decrement module is called at least once): \begin{itemize} \item Entry to $C$ happens with $x_1<1$ and $x_2=0$.